Doraemon: Nobita's Chronicle of the Moon Exploration: Plot

 Gian and Suneo decide to handle the royal soldiers while Godat, Luca, Nobita, and Doraemon advance to fight Diabolo, whose true form is revealed to be a robot.
-Diabolo attacks the four and became unconscious while Gian and Suneo's guns had finished and are also captured.
-On the Moon, Shizuka sees Nobit working on something and she starts thinking that as soon as she removes the badge, Nobit and all of the Rabbit Kingdom vanishes.
-She removes it and is shocked to still be able to see Nobit.
+Diabolo attacks the four and becomes unconscious while Gian and Suneo's guns are finished and are also captured.
+On the Moon, Shizuka sees Nobit working on something, and she starts thinking that as soon as she removes the badge, Nobit and all of the Rabbit Kingdom will vanish.
+She removes it and is shocked to be still able to see Nobit.
 It is because of the Reality Badge made by Nobit.
 Nobita and the team wake up and find themselves in a cage.
-Diabolo tells them that he is going to use the Ether to become young again.
+Diabolo tells them that he will use the Ether to become young again.
 Soon after, he becomes a bit young.
-Nobita provokes him to take out a gadget but Doraemon says that his pocket is not there.
+Nobita provokes him to take out a gadget, but Doraemon says his pocket is not there.

 Diabolo had taken his pocket away when he was unconscious.
-Suddenly, Shizuka and Luna along with the Moonbit come out of Doraemon's pocket and they free the Espal, where they tell them that it was due to Nobit's badge.
-The whole tables have turned against Diabolo and is about to be destroyed, but manages to capture Luna and escape.
+Suddenly, Shizuka and Luna, along with the Moonbit, come out of Doraemon's pocket, and they free the Espal, where they tell them that it was due to Nobit's badge.
+The tables have turned against Diabolo, and he is about to be destroyed, but he manages to capture Luna and escape.
 He says that he is going to Earth and will destroy it.
 Mozo tells that his shell is the hardest in the universe and they put it in the Air Cannon.
 Luca gives a Power Boost to Nobita, and Mozo goes straight through the ship, destroying it completely.
 Suneo catches Luna and saves her from falling.
 Suddenly, the blue orb starts shining and the light of the planet is restored.
 Doraemon investigates the orb and tells them that it is a kind of Shining Moss that was built to multiply and explode, when in contact with Ether.